-2.Business Development (20 marks)
+2. Business Development (15 marks)

-During the qualifying period, what have you implemented to improve your product/experience/service and/or to provide business recovery/resilience in the wake of national and world events?
+A. During the qualifying period, what has your business implemented to improve your product/experience/service and/or to provide business recovery/resilience in the wake of national and world events?
+5 marks

 This question seeks to understand how you have improved the product/experience/service within the qualifying period.
 Additionally, or alternatively, it seeks to understand what strategies were implemented for business endurance through a year of challenging national and world events.